 Dysport, like Botox, is a temporary solution for wrinkles.
 Results last from 3-4 months, at which point you’ll need a follow-up injection to maintain your smooth look.

 The difference between Botox and Dysport comes down to varying formula characteristics:

 Dosage: There is one important difference between Botox and Dysport: they are dosed differently.
-For example 50 units of Botox does not equal 50 units of Dysport.
+It takes three units of Dysport to equal the muscle relaxing strength of one unit of Botox.
+This distinction is very important, 50 units of Botox does not equal 50 units of Dysport.
 Please see a licensed injector for proper dosage.

 Dilution: Dysport is diluted differently than botox.
 So if a patient is used to a certain number of Botox units for a treatment they will likely need to increase the number of units when switching to Dysport (or vice versa).
 However, greater dilution does not mean that Dysport is less effective than Botox.
 It just means that a higher quantity of Dysport is needed to achieve the same level of result.
 For clinics that price the products by the unit, you will find that that price per unit of Dysport is typically much lower than the price per unit of Botox, but to get a similar treatment result the final cost may be about the same.

 Molecule size: The Dysport formula contains smaller molecules compared to Botox, which may be beneficial.
 Smaller molecules enable Dysport to work faster than Botox and a larger area of spreading.
 In some areas this is beneficial and in some areas this is not.
 That is why it is very important to go to a provider who has lots of experience and expertise in proper dosing and placement of your neurotoxin.